natcap/invest.users-guide/source/seasonal_water_yield.rst

 -  :math:`P_{i,m}` is the monthly precipitation for pixel *i* at month *m* [mm].

-In the boundary case, a stream cell’s QF is set to the precipitation at that cell
+Quickflow for pixels located in streams is set to the precipitation at that cell, which assumes no infiltration, only runoff.

 .. math:: \text{QF}_{stream,m} = \ P_{stream,m}